LoznOz/nsw_tas_fuel_station/nsw_fuel_station.md

 Currently the cheapest sensors only offer E10/U91.

-Add a comment to [this issue](https://github.com/bicycleboy/nsw_tas_fuel_station/issues/13) to upvote for this to be implemented!
+Add a comment to [this issue](https://github.com/bicycleboy/nsw_tas_fuel_station/issues/13) to upvote for cheapest sensors for all fuel types!

 #### Resolution (Advanced)